lleevveell66/HyperClock/README.md

 A 4.7k resistor must be soldered between the red and yellow wires (power and data), which is required as a pull-up from the DATA to VCC line when using the sensor.

-Here is how I build mine:
+Here is how I build mine for headered RPis:
 <h1 align="center">
  <table cellspacing="3" cellpadding="3" border="0">
   <tr>